csun-ece/ece524-lab1/instruction/README.md

 ## Procedure

 :point_right: **Task 1:** Design a frequency divider counter that slows down the input clock frequency to the FPGA to 1 Hz.
 If we assume the FPGA clock rate is 50 MHz it means we have 50,000,000 cycles/second.
-Therefore you need a counter that counts from 0 to 49,999,999 and toggles a flag when reaches to the max value.
+Therefore you need a counter that counts from 0 to 49,999,999 and toggles a signal when reaches to the max value.

 - Create a separate source file and name it `clock_divider.vhd`
 - Create a testbench to simulate your clock divider.
 Name the testbench file `clock_divider_tb.vhd`.